 Wines that are aged for long periods of time naturally let suspended solids sink to the bottom of the tank or barrel.
 These wines are often bottled as unfiltered and unfined, but may still appear cloudy to the eye.
 Most wines have a shorter processing time that does not allow the natural fining process to take place.
 For those wines, fining agents are utilized to speed up the wine’s natural clarification process.

 Fining agents are used to improve the clarity of a wine by removing the protein, yeast particles, cloudiness, off flavors and reduce the organic particles or sediment.
-The fining agents added to the wine attract unwanted particles, then become heavy and settle at the bottom as sediment.
-The clear wine is then siphoned off the top.
+It’s also used as a way to stabilize wine that have a shorter aging process.
+The fining agents added to wine attract unwanted particles, then become heavy and settle at the bottom as sediment.
 For many winemakers, it is the final step in giving the wine a beautiful, polished finish.

 Animal Byproducts Used in Non Vegan Wines

-- Chitosan (fiber from crustacean shells)-has a positive ionic charge and is used to remove excess color and phenols from white wines.
+- Chitosan (also known as Chitan-fiber from crustacean shells)-has a positive ionic charge and is used to remove excess color and phenols from white wines.